 The perks of a cash back credit card can be substantial if they're used on everyday purchases and paid off quickly.
 However, these cards are difficult to qualify for if you don't have excellent credit.
 Not sure where your credit score currently stands?
 Check your credit report for free on Experian.

-When the time comes to find the right cash back rewards credit card for you, Experian CreditMatch™ can pair you with a card that suits your goals and credit score.
+When the time comes to find a cash back rewards credit card, Experian CreditMatch™ can pair you with a card that suits your goals and credit score.